 The museum Brandhorst (€7) and the Sammlung Schack (€4).
 Cost €12 for a day pass and €29 for a 5-day ticket.
 More information on prices can be found here.

 Marienplatz has been Munich’s central square since 1158 and a wander around the area’s narrow streets and courtyard is a must for the beautiful historical buildings with stunning architecture such as Neues Rathaus (New City Hall), which is the dominating feature of the square and the Gothic-style Altes Rathaus (Old City Hall).

 It’s an interesting place to hang out with lots of cafes, restaurants, shops, and street artists.

 Every morning at 11 am and 12 pm, the charming Glockenspiel, from high up on the New City Hall’s tower, chimes out and re-enacts stories from the 16th century, with 43 bells and 32 puppets.

 Also visit nearby St Peter’s Church (Peterskirche), Munich’s oldest church, and one that is ornately decorated inside.
 Avoid the crowds and go early to climb the 299 steps to the tower and take in 360° sensational views of the city.

 Church of Our Lady

 The red Gothic-style, Church of Our Lady (Frauenkirche) is a landmark of Munich, with its striking domed towers looming up into the bright blue sky.
-The interior is impressive with huge pillars, arches, and exquisite colourful stained glass windows.
-Go to enjoy some time out from the hustle and bustle of the streets and sit in the peaceful atmosphere surrounded by beautiful art and the smell of incense.
-The cathedral not only holds the tombs of Louis IV, but also secrets that you can uncover regarding the Devil’s footprint and why it’s always windy around the building.
+The interior is impressive with huge pillars, arches, and exquisite colorful stained glass windows.
+The cathedral not only holds the tombs of Louis IV but also secrets that you can uncover regarding the Devil’s footprint and why it’s always windy around the building.